SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 monopoly currency issuer.

 The problem is getting other nations who have things to sell to accept your currency.
-If they will not accept your currency than you need to swap on the FOREX market, which if done on a mass scale risks currency depreciation and pass-through inflation.
+If they will not accept your currency then you need to swap on the FOREX market, which if done on a mass scale risks currency depreciation and pass-through inflation.
 However, that inflation can go on forever.
 There is no limit, provided the domestic currency is fiat and on a float.

+In severe cases the FOREX market will not even accept your currency, in which case you have bigger problems than monetary economics.
+Almost all nations today can operate a FOREX desk, and should always find takers for their currency if they are imposing domestic tax liabilities payable only in their unit of account.
+(The 'unit of account' being equivalent to the tax credit, which was misunderstood by Palley in the note above --- the state unit of account need not be the tax credit, but almost invariably is!)

-The better way to understand it is to understand the purpose of exporting real
+The better way to understand all this is to understand the purpose of exporting real
 goods: the exports pay for the imports.
-They are a price you pay for keeping pass-through inflation under control.
+They are a price you pay for keeping pass-through inflation under control while receiving a few nice imports.

-The way to remove the psychological inflation effects is to raise domestic production over time.
-You cannot do this any better than with full domestic employment, so you will *need* MMT.
+The way to remove the damaging neoliberal psychological effect of inflation is to raise domestic production over time.
+You cannot do this any better than with full domestic employment, so you will *need* MMT in both theory and practice.

 It is possible benign rich nations could gift you imports.
 Or they might lend at zero interest rate.
 That'd obviate the need for an exchange rate float, but who is ever going to rely on such a commonwealth?
 Nice if you can get it.

-what about trade embargoes, like hose imposed upon Cuba?
+What about trade embargoes, like those imposed upon Cuba?

 Even here, Cuba is best advised to run an MMT system.
 There is no benefit to doing otherwise.
 Why unemploy your workers just because some other nation is not trading with you?
-It'd be like penalizing your dog for stepping in your neighbours sh1t.
+It'd be like penalizing your dog for stepping in your neighbours doodoo.